Actindo-AG/Documentation/DataHub/Operation/04_ManageDashboards.md

 2. Enter a name for the dashboard tab in the *Tab name* field.

 3. Click the [SAVE] button in the bottom right corner.
   The *Add a new tab* window is closed.
-The new dashboard is saved and displayed.
+The new dashboard has been saved and is displayed.

   > [Info] You can create an unlimited number of dashboard tabs and customize them to the desired purpose.